sriyogesh94/dcos-docs/1.8/usage/managing-services/creating-services/health-checks.md

 menu_order: 1
 ---

 You can define health checks for your DC/OS services.
-Health checks are defined on a per application basis, and are run against that application's tasks.
+Health checks are defined on a per-application basis, and are run against that application's tasks.

 Health checks begin immediately when a task is launched.
 By default, health checks are run using the Marathon scheduler.
-Health checks with the Marathon scheduler only support the COMMAND protocol and each app is limited to a single health check.
+Health checks with the Marathon scheduler only support the COMMAND protocol.
+Each app is limited to a single health check.

 - The default health check leverages Mesos' knowledge of the task state `TASK_RUNNING => healthy`.
 - Marathon provides a `health` member of the task resource via the [REST API](/docs/1.8/usage/marathon/rest-api/) that you can add to your application definition.